-Few things are more pivotal for the development of a healthy baby than ensuring that your child has sufficient nutrition.
+Few things are more pivotal for developing a healthy baby than ensuring that your child has sufficient nutrition.

-It can be difficult to know where to begin if you are trying to learn more about baby nutrition, but there is certainly plenty of information available.
+The experts at Nutricia know it can be difficult to know where to begin if you are trying to learn more about baby nutrition.
+Still, there is certainly plenty of information available.

-In terms of overall well-being, your baby’s nutrition is fundamentally intertwined with their gut health.
+In terms of overall well-being, your baby’s nutrition is fundamentally intertwined with gut health.

-With increasing amounts of scientific and medical attention being focused on the gut – or the “second brain” as it is becoming known as – it is of paramount importance that you have a working understanding of how nutrition affects your child’s gut health to ensure they grow up healthy.
+With increasing amounts of scientific and medical attention being focused on the gut – or the “second brain” as it is becoming known- it is of paramount importance that you have a working understanding of how nutrition affects your child’s gut health to ensure they grow up healthy.

 Why baby nutrition is so critical for your child’s gut health.